Optimal Diffusion Auctions: Optimal Approximation Mechanisms

 \subsection{The Closest Winner of Myerson's}

 According to Lemma~\ref{lem:chain}, the potential winner set forms a sequence $(w_1, w_2, \dots, w_m)$, where $w_k\in C(w_{k+1})$ for all $1\leq k<m$.
-Buyer $w_1$ in the sequence is the closest potential winner to the seller and should be given precedence over all other buyers in the sequence because they cannot be informed of the auction without buyer $w_1$'s diffusion.
+Buyer $w_1$ in the sequence is the closest potential winner to the seller and should be given precedence over all other potential winners because they cannot be informed of the auction without buyer $w_1$'s diffusion.
 Based on this observation, we propose the following mechanism.

 \begin{framed} \textbf{The Closest Winner of Myerson's (CWM)}

 \rule{\textwidth}{0.5pt}